Kettering: Administrative history

-Concurrent with these changes, the unparished area of Kettering became a civil parish which also gained some land from Cranford and Barton Seagrave, which enabled it to establish a new Town (parish) Council (thus eliminating the need for charter trustees).
-The new Kettering Town Council inherited the offices, mayoralty and coat of arms from the former borough council.
+The borough of Kettering was abolished in 2021 to become part of the unitary authority of North Northamptonshire, which also took over county-level functions from the abolished Northamptonshire County Council.
+Concurrent with these changes, the unparished area of Kettering became a civil parish which also gained some land from Cranford and Barton Seagrave, which enabled it to establish a new town council.
+The new Kettering Town Council inherited the mayoralty from the former borough council.

-Kettering Constituency
+Constituency

-Kettering is represented in parliament by a constituency of the same name, which is currently (as of June 2017) represented by Conservative MP Philip Hollobone, who gained the marginal constituency from former Labour MP Phil Sawford in the 2005 general election.
+Kettering is represented in parliament by a constituency of the same name, which is currently (as of August 2024) represented by Labour MP Rosie Wrighting.